 dij=m(xim- xjm)21/2 (4)

 where xim and xjm denotes the values of the patterns i and j on dimension m, respectively.

+Overall, since the scaling parameters for the between-category distances between and for the within-category distances within, low, medium, high control the psychological distances between the patterns, while the sensitivity parameter c modulates the between-pattern similarities given the distances, raising the value of c will have the same effect as lowering the values of the distance-scaling parameters, which leads to uncertainty in parameter estimation.
+Without loss of generality, we set the between-category scaling parameter between to be fixed at 2, while allowing the parameters within, low, medium, high and c to be freely estimated.
 In sum, there are three free parameters (within, c, γ) in the baseline exemplar model and five free parameters in the free-distance exemplar model (low, medium, high, c, γ).

 According to the prototype model, the probability that pattern i is classified into category A is given by